 A full range of municipal services is provided by the City including public safety (police, fire protection, and emergency medical services); water and wastewater services; public improvements; repair and maintenance of infrastructure; recreational and community activities; planning and zoning; and general administrative services.
 This report includes all funds of the City government.
-The financial statements of the City Development Corporation of El Campo, Inc. and the El Campo Volunteer Fire Department are also reported herein as discretely presented component units of the City based upon standards established by the Governmental Accounting Standards Board (see Note 1 to the financial statements).
+The financial statements of the City Development Corporation of El Campo, Inc. are also reported herein as a discretely presented component unit of the City based upon standards established by the Governmental Accounting Standards Board (see Note 1 to the financial statements).